mjasinski007/terraform-aws-csr8k-mod/README.md

+# Objectives

-# Terraform CSR 1000v on AWS
+- **Terraform Module:** Single CSR 1000v on AWS

+# Module Usage

-- Basic Terraform module to deploy single CSR 1000v on AWS
+- This module creates only one CSR instance.

 ## Deploy CSR 1000v to existing VPC